-- 15.123 The integrity of Moor Wood depends on the continued presence of, and lack of disturbance to the ancient semi-natural woodland (ASNW) which is its core value.
-This in turn depends upon the presence of younger semi-natural woodland around the ASNW and the maintenance of favourable hydrological conditions, including streams which flow through the woodland. - 15.124 Moor Wood has an area of 31ha.
+- 15.140 The integrity of Moor Wood depends on the continued presence of, and lack of disturbance to the ancient semi-natural woodland (ASNW) which is its core value.
+This in turn depends upon the presence of younger, semi-natural woodland around the ASNW and the maintenance of favourable hydrological conditions, including streams which flow through the woodland. - 15.141 Moor Wood has an area of 31ha.
 The tolerance corridor crosses Moor Wood County Wildlife Site at two separate locations.
 However both of these locations are thin extensions from the main body of the site; one being along a stream with a fringe of semi-natural broad-leaved woodland and one being along an overgrown, defunct native species-rich hedge.
-The former has been identified as a sensitive location (see Figure 15.7). - 15.125 Where the optimised proposed route crosses the stream fringed with semi-natural broad-leaved woodland, no pole will be positioned within Moor Wood County Wildlife Site boundary.
-However it will be necessary to site a pole within the identified sensitive location. - 15.126 Approximately 1000m2 of woodland, the majority of which is within the County Wildlife Site boundary, will require either felling or reducing in height in order to clear the line of the conductors.
+The former has been identified as a sensitive location (see Figure 15.7). - 15.142 Where the optimised proposed route crosses the stream fringed with semi-natural broad-leaved woodland, one pole will be positioned within Moor Wood County Wildlife Site boundary. - 15.143 Approximately 1000m2 of woodland, the majority of which is within the County Wildlife Site boundary, will require either felling or reducing in height in order to clear the line of the conductors.
 However, this woodland is early mature or mature seminatural broad-leaved woodland and is not ancient semi-natural woodland, which makes up the majority of Moor Wood.
-This loss of trees on the periphery of Moor Wood will have an effect on this receptor that is not significant. - 15.127 Where the overhead line crosses the defunct native species-rich hedge, the hedge will require lowering and subsequent ongoing management for a stretch of approximately 20m in order to keep the line of the conductors clear.
-However, management of this hedge is likely to be beneficial to the hedge as it has become defunct and overgrown. - 15.128 A pole will need to be positioned adjacent to the hedge crossing point; this will involve temporary disturbance to an area of up to 600m2 of improved grassland outside Moor Wood during construction.
+A pole will need to be positioned within the County Wildlife site; this will involve temporary disturbance to an area of up to 250m2 of semi-natural broad-leaved woodland within Moor Wood during construction.
+This loss of trees on the periphery of Moor Wood will have an effect on this receptor that is not significant. - 15.144 Where the overhead line crosses the defunct native species-rich hedge, the hedge will require lowering and subsequent ongoing management for a stretch of approximately 20m in order to keep the line of the conductors clear.
+However, management of this hedge is likely to be beneficial to the hedge as it has become defunct and overgrown. - 15.145 A pole will need to be positioned adjacent to the hedge crossing point; this will involve temporary disturbance to an area of up to 250m2 of improved grassland outside Moor Wood during construction.
 The integrity of the hedge will be maintained.
-This activity will not have an effect on the integrity of Moor Wood. - 15.129 No direct effects on the woodland soils, ground flora or hydrology would occur.
+This activity will not have an effect on the integrity of Moor Wood. - 15.146 No direct effects on the woodland soils, ground flora or hydrology would occur.
 Both the crossing points are on the periphery of Moor Wood, resulting in the potential loss of a small section of woodland, which will be maintained as a scrub layer, and the lowering of a hedge.
-However, these small scale works, affecting less than 0.1% of the area of the County Wildlife Site, will not affect any Ancient Semi-Natural Woodland and will have no significant effect on Moor Wood County Wildlife Site.

-15.130 There will be no effect on Moor Wood resulting from the operational phase of the overhead line.
+However, these small scale works, affecting less than 0.1% of the area of the County Wildlife Site, will not affect any Ancient Semi-Natural Woodland and will have no significant effect on Moor Wood County Wildlife Site. - 15.147 There will be no effect on Moor Wood resulting from the operational phase of the overhead line.
 There will be no long-term effect on this receptor.